kensakamot/kensakamot.github.io/_pages/about.md

   - /about.html
 ---

-I am a 4-th year Ph.d. student in Economics at the University of Wisconsin-Madison.
+I am a 4th year Ph.D. student in Economics at the University of Wisconsin-Madison.

-My research interests are on econometrics, especially on network econometrics and its applications.
+My research interests are in econometrics, especially in network econometrics and its applications.